-Good Samaritan Procedures
+Medical Amnesty / Good Samaritan Procedures

-It is of utmost importance that one calls for medical assistance when a student(s) is severely intoxicated or seriously injured after consuming alcohol or drugs.
+It is of the utmost importance that one calls for medical assistance when a student(s) is severely intoxicated or seriously injured after consuming alcohol or drugs.
 Because these emergencies can be life threatening, Viterbo works to reduce barriers to seeking assistance.

 The university recognizes that sometimes concern about Viterbo disciplinary action may deter students from seeking medical assistance for themselves or others in drug- or alcohol-related emergencies.
-Therefore, Viterbo University will not take disciplinary action for a violation of Viterbo's Student Code of Conduct, Alcohol, Tabacco, and Other Drug Policy, or other university policies against those students who seek emergency medical assistance for themselves or other students.
-This protection is not available to those students who violate other university policy that warrants disciplinary action (e.g., students who are disruptive or combative, refuse treatment, possess a false identification, commit assault, and/or do property damage.
+Therefore, Viterbo University will not take disciplinary action for a violation of Viterbo's Code of Student Conduct, Alcohol, Tobacco, and Other Drug Policy, or other university policies, against those students who seek emergency medical assistance for themselves or other students.
+This protection is not available to those students who violate other university policy that warrants disciplinary action (e.g., students who are disruptive or combative, refuse treatment, possess a false identification, commit assault, and/or do property damage).

-The university also recognizes the significant threat to health and safety of ingesting dangerous amounts of alcohol and/or drugs and will work to ensure the involved student receives appropriate education and evaluation to reduce this risk.
-As a result, any student who assistance is south under this policy may be required to complete education, assessment, and/or possible referral for treatment.
+The university also recognizes the significant threat to health and safety of ingesting dangerous amounts of alcohol and/or drugs and will work to ensure the involved student receives appropriate education and evaluation in order to reduce this risk.
+As a result, any student for whom assistance is sought under this policy will be required to complete education, assessment, and/or possible referral for treatment.
 The student will be responsible for any associated costs.
-In the event the students incur any alcohol violation during the twelve-month period following the Good Samaritan report, the prior assistance file may be reviewed as part of the sanctioning process but will not be counted as a prior alcohol offense for the purpose of imposing mandatory minimum sanctions.
+In the event the student incurs any alcohol violation during the 12-month period following the Good Samaritan report, the prior assistance file may be reviewed as part of the sanctioning process but will not be counted as a prior alcohol offense for the purpose of imposing mandatory minimum sanctions.

-It is Viterbo's expectation that a student will avoid disciplinary action under this Good Samaritan Policy only once; it is an opportunity to learn from a serious mistake and take healthy steps to avoid such mistakes in the future.
-The policy does not prevent action by policy, or other legal authorities nor does it protect a reporting student from potential criminal or civil liability.
+It is Viterbo's expectation that a student will avoid disciplinary action under this Good Samaritan policy only once; it is an opportunity to learn from a serious mistake and take healthy steps to avoid such mistakes in the future.
+The policy does not prevent action by police, or other legal authorities, nor does it protect a reporting student from potential criminal or civil liability.

 Medical emergencies: Alcohol and/or drug consumption/misuse can result in a medical emergency.
-Students and/or staff should request help with such an emergency immediately by visiting a hospital emergency room and/or by contacting 911, Campus Safety and Security, Health Services or Residence Life.
+Students and/or staff should request help with such an emergency immediately by visiting a hospital emergency room and/or by contacting 911, Campus Security, Health Services or Student Life.

-Voluntary Seeking Assistance: When a student recognizes that they have difficulty with substance use and agrees to voluntary withdrawal to participate in a comprehensive substance use treatment program at their own expense, penalties incurred for disruptive behavior resulting from the use of alcohol and/or drug consumption may be waived.
+Voluntary Seeking Assistance: When a student recognizes that she or he has difficulty with substance abuse and agrees to voluntary withdrawal to participate in a comprehensive substance abuse treatment program at his or her own expense, penalties incurred for disruptive behavior resulting from the use of alcohol and/or drug consumption may be waived.